Dorian strikes Bahamas with record fury as Category 5 storm

 A short video from Pittard about 2:30 p.m. showed winds shaking his home and ripping off its siding.

-Jeffrey Allen, who lives in Freeport on Grand Bahama, said he had learned after several storms that damage predictions sometimes don't materialize, but he still takes precautions.

-"It's almost as if you wait with anticipation, hoping that it's never as bad as they say it will be.
-However, you prepare for the worst nonetheless," he said.

-Over two or three days, the hurricane could dump as much as 1 metre of rain, in addition to the winds and storm surge, said private meteorologist Ryan Maue.
+Over two or three days, the hurricane could dump as much as 4 feet (1 metre) of rain, in addition to the winds and storm surge, said private meteorologist Ryan Maue.

 Harris, the government spokesman, said Dorian could affect 73,000 residents and 21,000 homes.
-Authorities closed airports for The Abaco Islands, Grand Bahama and Bimini, but Lynden Pindling International Airport in the capital of Nassau stayed open.
+Authorities closed airports for Abaco, Grand Bahama and Bimini, but Lynden Pindling International Airport in the capital of Nassau stayed open.

 The archipelago is no stranger to hurricanes.
 Homes are required to have metal reinforcements for roof beams to withstand winds into the upper limits of a Category 4 hurricane, and compliance is generally tight for those who can afford it.
 Risks are higher in poorer neighbourhoods, with wooden homes in low-lying areas.